Gorizia Hills: Geography

 The name Collio is taken from the Italian word Colli, which means 'hillsides' and describes the terrain of the Collio Goriziano region.
 The Slovene name Brda has the same meaning.

-The Gorizia Hills extend from the Judrio river in the west where it borders the Colli Orientali del Friuli DOC to the Slovene border on the east.
+The Gorizia Hills extend from the Judrio River in the west, where it borders the Colli Orientali del Friuli DOC, to the Slovene border on the east.
 The region continues into Slovenia, where it is entirely included in the Municipality of Brda, which extends from the Italian border to the Soča (Isonzo) River.

-To the south is the Isonzo del Friuli DOC, also in the Gorizia province.
+To the south is the Isonzo del Friuli DOC, also in the province of Gorizia.
 Most of the region's vineyards are centered on the comune of Cormons.
 The soil of the region is composed of calcareous marl and flysch sandstone.

 Viticulture and winemaking

 The Collio Goriziano is the fourth-largest DOC in the Friuli-Venezia Giulia in terms of areas planted.
-It is also the 4th leading producer in terms of volume, trailing the Friuli Grave, Isonzo and Colli Orientali del Friuli region in production.
+It is also the fourth-leading producer in terms of volume, trailing the Friuli Grave, Isonzo, and Colli Orientali del Friuli region in production.
 Over 85% of the Collio production is in white wine grape varieties.
-While still low in comparison to the rest of Italy, the yields in the Collio Goriziano are higher than the 3.5 tons an acre average of the Friuli-Venezia Giulia.
-In the Collio, the yields average around 4.4 tons/acre (77 hectolitres/hectare) though some quality conscious producers have lower yields.
+While still low in comparison to the rest of Italy, the yields in the Collio Goriziano are higher than the 3.5 tons per acre average of Friuli-Venezia Giulia.
+In the Collio, the yields average around 4.4 tons/acre (77 hectolitres/hectare), although some quality-conscious producers have lower yields.

-Winemaker Mario Schiopetto was one of the first to incorporate German winemaking techniques like cold fermentation to white wine production in the Collio Goriziano.
-Today, winemaking on the region is very technologically advance with refrigerated fermentation tanks, pneumatic wine presses, and centrifugation bottling systems.
+The winemaker Mario Schiopetto was one of the first to incorporate German/Austrian winemaking techniques like cold fermentation into white wine production in the Collio Goriziano.
+Today, winemaking in the region is very technologically advanced, with refrigerated fermentation tanks, pneumatic winepresses, and centrifugation bottling systems.
 The objective of most Gorizia Hills winemakers is to maximize the fresh fruit and pure varietal characteristic of the grape.
-To that extent, oak influence is not widely used in this region though some winemaking are experimenting with its use and different blends of grape varieties to produce more complex wine.
+To that extent, oak influence is not widely used in this region, although some winemakers are experimenting with its use and different blends of grape varieties to produce more complex wine.